mtceballos/SIRENAdoc/SIRENAcommandline.rst

 .. option::  samplesUp=<samples>

-	Number of consecutive samples up for threshold trespassing (only used in calibration run and in production run with A1 detection mode)
+	Number of consecutive samples up for threshold trespassing (only used in calibration run and in production run with STC detection mode)

 	Default: 3

 .. option::  samplesDown=<samples>

-	Number of consecutive samples below the threshold to look for other pulse (only used in production run with A1 detection mode)
+	Number of consecutive samples below the threshold to look for other pulse (only used in production run with STC detection mode)

 	Default: 3